Answer Engine Optimization (AEO): The Complete Guide for 2025

 Demonstrate expertise.
 Named authors with credentials.
 Original research and data.
 Unique perspectives.

-Answer engines favour current information.
+Answer engines favor current information.

 - Display and maintain "last updated" dates